 USER EXPERIENCE = LOOK + FEEL + USABILITY

-And this one here is a 2-blog series to guide you, the WordPress website users, on how to optimise & enhance your WordPress site.
-An enhancement, which will lead to enriched user experience, wealthy quality of your website and eventually elevated & fruitful results.
+And the wordpress development services users on how to optimize & enhance their WordPress site.
+An enhancement that will lead to enriched user experience, wealthy quality of your website, and eventually elevated & fruitful results.

 1) Host